BruteforceMisa/lizzy-grootjen/_posts/2025-06-15-Summer-School-Crete.md

 ![image]({{ site.url }}{{ site.baseurl }}/assets/images/postcard.jpeg)

-After our daytrip, we went back to the hotel to wash of the 5 layers of sunscreen and prepare for the summer school.
-On Monday, there was a student session where PhD student could present their work.
+After our daytrip, we went back to the hotel to wash of the five layers of sunscreen and prepare for the summer school.
+On Monday, there was a student session where PhD students could present their work.
 And of course, some slides still needed to be finetuned.

 On Monday, the day was kicked-off by a great tutorial from one of our lectures on TVLA.
 Getting directly hands-on exercises helped my brain to stay active during the heat of the day.
 The tutorial was followed by a lecture on design challenges for security accelerators and closed by the student sessions.
 After the student sessions, we had a welcome reception with amazing greek food and a pretty sunset view.